 - Navigate to Admin > System Settings.

 - Scroll to the Advanced section at the bottom of the page.

 Once this update has been made, Sugar will no longer log out a user if their IP address changes.

 When a user is logged on to a Windows computer, they will be automatically logged out of Sugar if they close their browser including all Sugar tabs.
 When the user reopens their browser to access Sugar, they must log in to the instance again.
 Please note that all active Sugar browser tabs must be closed for you to get logged out of the system, so if you still have some other Sugar windows open, then you will still be logged in.

 Using Mac OS X, this behaves slightly differently.
 A user must quit the browser process completely for Sugar to automatically log them out.
 Simply closing the browser tabs will not log the user out of Sugar.
 Furthermore, the end user's browser must be configured to allow this setting to log them out.
 Network Administrators may choose to enforce a browser security policy on their networked machines to verify that this setting is not modified by the end-user.

-To adjust this setting on a user's Chrome browser, navigate to Settings > Show advanced settings... > Privacy > Content Settings > Cookies.
-Select the checkbox next to "Keep local data only until you quit your browser".
+For example, to adjust this setting on a user's Chrome browser, navigate to Settings > Privacy and security > Site Settings > Cookies and site data then enable the "Clear cookies and site data when you quit Chrome" option.
 If this option is not enabled, then the user's session will remain active in Sugar until their token expires via other means.

 Note: This setting will clear a user's stored info for all sites every time a browser session ends.